ellisonbg/hpctutorial/threading.rst

 When to use threads
 ===================

 * You want very low communication overhead.
-It won't get better than threads.
+You can't beat threads in this respect.
 * It is easy to write the parallel code in pure C/C++ by hand or using Cython.
 * You already have a C/C++ library that you can call with ``nogil``.